 Alex Kolokolov

-Alex Kolokolov has been working in the business intelligence industry for the last 14 years.
+Alex Kolokolov has been working in the business intelligence industry for the last 15 years.
 His passion is dashboard design and development.
-He is a founder of Data2Speak Inc., an agency that provides BI services and trainings.
-He is author of books Dashboards for Executives (2019) and Make your Data Speak (2023).
-He is organizer of the international dataviz conference and award “Make Your Data Speak“.
+He is the founder of Data2Speak Inc., an agency that provides BI services and trainings.
+Alex is also the author of three books: Dashboards for Executives (2019), Make your Data Speak (2023) and Data Visualization with Microsoft Power BI (2024).
+He organized the international dataviz conference and the “Make Your Data Speak“ award.